grokify/go-salesforce/apex/examples/build_apex_emails/email.md

-This is a test email.
+This is a test email template showing basic variable substitution.

 * Code: {{CODE_URL}}